hgarrereyn/Th3g3ntl3man-CTF-Writeups/2017/UIUCTF/problems/Cryptography/oldTV/README.md

 So $$p = GCD(s^e - m, N)$$

 From there on its standard RSA for the flag!
+See [solver.py](https://github.com/hgarrereyn/Th3g3ntl3man-CTF-Writeups/blob/UIUCTF_Crypto/2017/UIUCTF/problems/Cryptography/oldTV/solver.py) for the file, but here is the relevant code:

 ```python
 def main():
     e = 65537